cmelcher/cmelcher.github.io/tinyml/summer2025.md

 ## Context

-This project was part of a **one-day summer camp for high school students in Tucson**.
-The camp introduced participants to engineering concepts through hands-on activities that combined **optimization, neural networks, and TinyML**.
-Students worked directly with Arduino kits to explore how mathematical ideas (like gradients and optimization) power real-world machine learning applications.
+This project session was part of a one-day science and engineering summer camp for high school students in Tucson.
+Our goal was to introduce students, without assuming prior math or computing background, to some core ideas from calculus, optimization, and scientific computing.
+Through two guided activities, they explored how concepts like gradients and optimization drive modern machine learning.
+Students built and tested small classification models directly on Arduino Nano 33 BLE Sense kits, gaining experience with how math and computing ideas translate directly into real world applications.

 ---

 ## What is Arduino?

-The **Arduino Nano 33 BLE Sense** is a low-power microcontroller designed for embedded applications.
+The **Arduino Nano 33 BLE Sense** is a small, low-power microcontroller designed for embedded applications.
+The device comes with a variety of sensors that make it ideal for machine learning projects:
-Key features:
 - Built-in camera and multiple sensors (motion, acceleration, rotation, sound).
-- Programs can be written in the **Arduino IDE**.
+- Programs can be written in a dedicated IDE.
-- Supports **TinyML** deployment, enabling on-device inference.
+- Main use is TinyML deployment, enabling on-device inference with low energy and resource requirements.

 <p align="center">
   <img src="/assets/tinyml/summer2025/arduinopic.jpeg" alt="Arduino Nano 33 BLE Sense kit" style="width:30%;"><br>